skelterjohn/go.wde/wdeglfw3/README.md

   So numpad key 5 has now go.wde mapping!
 - go.wde has a key called KeyFunction and I don't know what it is.
 There is no direct glfw counterpart for this AFAIK.
+- I have no idea how to get the status of capslock, numlock, pause, scrollock.
+  This means that when the user presses the letter 'a', it is unclear that the output is 'a' or 'A'.
+This of course US English only.

 ### Open issues: